-Under the guidance of Dr. Sean Joe, the Brown School and the Institute for Public Health are leading the formation of the Suicide and Safety Working Group.
-The group is committed to advancing strategies, considering the evidence, and exploring what can be done collectively to reduce Missouri’s rates of suicides while being committed to the safe use of firearms.
-The group is focused on helping families and friends be informed about the warning signs of suicide and what they can do to help temporarily keep a loved one in suicidal crises from having access to lethal means.
+Dr. Sean Joe, the Brown School and the Institute for Public Health were instrumental in the formation of the Missouri Suicide Prevention Coalition.
+The coalition is committed to advancing strategies, considering the evidence, and exploring what can be done collectively to reduce Missouri’s rate of suicides while also being committed to the safe use of firearms.
+The goal is to help inform families and individuals about the warning signs of suicide and actions they can take to help temporarily keep a loved one in suicidal crisis from access to lethal means.

 Led by Dr. Kristen Mueller, Counseling on Access to Lethal Means (CALM) is an ongoing quality improvement program in the emergency department of Barnes-Jewish Hospital, which addresses access to firearms and other lethal means by patients at times of suicidal crisis.
 Using the Suicide Prevention Resource Center’s curriculum, this counseling intervention promotes safe storage of firearms, medications and other lethal means.

 Participants are offered free gun locks through a partnership between Washington University, Barnes-Jewish Hospital, Lock It for Love and Women’s Voices Raised for Social Justice.
 Additionally, participants have improved access to outpatient counseling through a partnership with Provident Behavioral Health.

 C.A.L.M. began with funding in part from the Institute for Public Health at Washington University in St. Louis and the Foundation for Barnes-Jewish Hospital.

 The Gun Violence Initiative at the Institute for Public Health continues its collaborative work with the Whitney R. Harris World Law Institute at the School of Law to examine gun violence as a human rights issue.